Josphat28/Excel_Project_Data_Analytics/README.md

 Sneak Peak of what to Expect.

 ![Pay](0_Resources/Images/2_Project_Analysis_Chart1.png)
-*Bar chart showing salary distribution across job titles.*
+*Bar chart showing salary distribution and skills requested across job titles.*

 ![Skill Likelyhood](0_Resources/Images/2_Project_Analysis_Chart4.png)
- *Heatmap showing likelihood of skill appearance in high-paying roles.*
+ *Heatmap showing skill likelihood and their pay.*

 # 🧭 How I Got Here
 This journey was powered by hands-on practice, guided coursework, and a relentless drive to master Excel’s full potential.
 Below is a structured breakdown of the learning path that shaped these projects.